-- One space between sentences, not two. - Use the serial comma (the "Oxford comma"): this is the comma that lands between the last two items in a list of three or more. ("...apples, oranges, and bananas," not "...apples, oranges and bananas.") - e.g. and i.e.: always follow with comma: e.g., - e.g. means "for example." - i.e. means "in essence," "that is," or, "in other words." - Use "en" dashes, not hyphens, with date ranges: 2018 2019 - Use "em" dashes, not hyphens, to convey a significant pause in a sentence: You've seen pull quotes in magazines and newspaper articles check Wikipedia for a definition if you're unfamiliar. - Per the Chicago Style format, punctuation that comes at the end of a quotations lives inside the quote marks; this includes commas, semicolons, and periods, e.g., City staff stated that their goal, "to meet residents where they are," motivates them to create new outreach practices. - Per the Chicago Style format, punctuation that follows parentheticals lives outside parentheses; e.g., According to the results of surveys, 75% of residents lack awareness of the Neighborhood Council Program (City of Tacoma 2017). - References to figures: Put in parentheses, e.g., (see Figure X).
-(Do not worry about numbering your figures.
-We'll do this when we lay out the document).
-Every non-text item, including tables, will be referred to as a "Figure."
+- One space between sentences, not two. - Use the serial comma (the "Oxford comma"): this is the comma that lands between the last two items in a list of three or more. ("...apples, oranges, and bananas," not "...apples, oranges and bananas.") - e.g. and i.e.: always follow with comma: e.g., - e.g. means "for example." - i.e. means "in essence," "that is," or, "in other words." - Use "en" dashes, not hyphens, with date ranges: 2018 2019 - Use "em" dashes, not double hyphens, to convey a significant pause in a sentence: "You've seen pull quotes in magazines and newspaper articles check Wikipedia for a definition if you're unfamiliar." - Per the Chicago Style format, punctuation that comes at the end of a quotation lives inside the quote marks; this includes commas, semicolons, and periods, e.g., City staff stated that their goal, "to meet residents where they are," motivates them to create new outreach practices. - Per the Chicago Style format, punctuation that follows parentheticals lives outside parentheses; e.g., According to the results of surveys, 75% of residents lack awareness of the Neighborhood Council Program (City of Tacoma 2017). - References to figures: Do not refer to your figures by number.
+We'll do this when we lay out the document.
+(We refer to every non-text item, including tables, as a "figure.")